gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 # Todos:

 !!
 Fix narrow view right side overflow
 !!
-Hide Claude from all users except a key group of users !!
 Document key procedures for EB deploy before I forget

 ## Beta punch list
 * Implement email OTP and Forgot password, or Cognito or SAML
 * IP Allowlist or move to production account and non-public VPC subnets
-* Communcation RE senstive info and only authorized beta testers
+* Communication RE senstive info and only authorized beta testers
 * Where to house beta/production site
 * Create dev sandbox backend resources (S3/RDS)

+## Beta bugs to fix
 * Fix resume scroll down icon so it doesn't overlap the input box when the input box grows due to long text input
 * Fix issues with attachment uploads failing if the first attempt failed or got blocked
-* Fix chat history menu icon outline after clicking on it
-* Reset model to default on new chat or when selecting an existing chat if o3mini is selected
+* Reset model to default on new chat or when selecting an existing chat, if o3mini is selected
-* Move sensitive environment variables to AWS SSM or some secure solution

 * Fix o3 mini response markdown rendering w/ `──────────────────────────────`.
 Find out what is returned by the LLM in the raw response.

+## Production todos:
+* Move sensitive environment variables to AWS SSM or some secure solution
+*

 ## Misc todos:
 * Clear model selector attachment toast error as if a supported model is selected before the toast timeout expires